soniccrhyme/SDND-Project_2/README.md

 Finally, the data was scaled between [-0.5,+0.5] by subtracting and then dividing by 128.
 This seemed like a reasonable simple method to employ because the equalize\_adapthist method has the effect of standardizing the range of pixel values represented in an image.

-#### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.
+#### 2. Model Architecture

 The architecture for my model draws inspiration from [Sermanet & Lecun's paper](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf) as well as [Alex Staravoitau's work](http://navoshta.com/traffic-signs-classification/) and is detailed in the graphic below:

+![alt text][image3]

+The model utilizes 3 convulutional neural net layers as well as 2 fully connected neural nets.
+Following Sermanet & Lecun, the outputs from the first two CNNs are also used as inputs into the first fully connected layer.
+Furthermore, ELU was used as the activation function; this was chosen based on the improvements given by ELU over ReLU as depicted in [Mishkin et al (2016)](https://arxiv.org/pdf/1606.02228.pdf).

-#### 3. Describe how you trained your model.
+#### 3. Model Training, Parameters Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

 To train the model, I used an ....

-#### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
+#### 4. Model Training, Discussion Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 My final model results were:
 * training set accuracy of ?